kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

 ## v6.16 rc fixes
-* rc4 PR with some fixes
+* rc4 PR with some fixes accepted
-* CXL Feature: Using full data transfer only when offset is 0
+* CXL Feature: Using full data transfer only when offset is 0 (Ming)
   - Waiting on Jonathan to inquire spec clarification with the consortium
+* Fix wrong dpa checking in PPR operation (Ming)

 ## v6.17 merge window in cxl/next
 * Documentation/driver-api/cxl: Introduce conventions.rst